Python

 export UV_TOOL_DIR=/beegfs/data/<user>/.uv/tools

-After logging out and reconnecting to the cluster, the uv
+After logging out and reconnecting to the cluster, the uv and uvx commands should be available.

 Setup your project locally

-Setup your project locally on your machine using uv
+Setup your project locally on your machine using uv:

 - Init a project with

-- Select a python version with
+uv init - Select a python version with

-- Add dependencies with
+uv python pin - Add dependencies with

-or by editingpyproject.toml
+uv addor by editingpyproject.toml

-usage, see the https://docs.astral.sh/uv/ or our training slides.
+For more information about uv usage, see the https://docs.astral.sh/uv/ or our training slides.

 Run your project on the cluster

-) on the cluster, you just have to transfer your data in your /beegfs/data/user
+If you want to run a project (say, a python script script.py) on the cluster, you just have to transfer your data in your /beegfs/data/user directory, and then run (preferably via slurm):

-will take care of installing the correct Python version, the package dependencies, and running your script.
+uv will take care of installing the correct Python version, the package dependencies, and running your script.

 Troubleshooting

-during python import
+Illegal instruction during python import

-or another package raises an Illegal instruction or Instruction non permise, it may be because the current node CPU doesn't support the required optimizations.
+If running import polars or another package raises an Illegal instruction or Instruction non permise, it may be because the current node CPU doesn't support the required optimizations.

 To see constraints for every cluster node, you can do: